chazzka/clanekforest/clanek.md

  3. The input observations are only used to detect leaves.

 Basic step
-: The only vertex *v* is a trivial binary tree.
+: The only vertex $v$ is a trivial binary tree.
+The vertex $v$ has initial

 Every problem starts with a user-defined space of observations.
 These observations are fed into the forest as datapoints.